13,000 PEOPLE

-Our student volunteers serve 13,000 people facing barriers to justice each year.
+Our student volunteers directly serve an estimated 12,000 people facing barriers to justice each year.

-In 2019, we partnered with and helped build the capacity of 466 organizations.
+Each year, we partner with and help build the capacity of nearly 400 organizations.

-We train, mentor and engage 1,700 law student volunteers every year.
+We train, mentor and engage approximately 1,450 law student volunteers every year.

 22 CHAPTERS